Summer 2023 Course Offerings

 Instructor: Mr. John DeCaro

-This is a math academic support course, meant to help rising sophomores prepare for the Geometry curriculum.
+Geometry Bridge Class - This is a math academic support course, meant to help rising sophomores prepare for the Geometry curriculum.
 Designed for students who struggled in Algebra, this course aims to give students the skills and confidence to be successful in the sophomore year curriculum and beyond.
-This course will run for four weeks, ending on 8/4; class will meet for synchronous sessions on Monday, Wednesday, and Friday, with Tuesday and Thursday reserved for independent student work.
-This course is for enrichment only; it will appear on a student’s transcript but no grade or credit will be assigned.
+This course will run for four weeks, from 7/15 to 8/9; class will meet for synchronous sessions on Monday, Wednesday, and Friday, with Tuesday and Thursday reserved for independent student work.
+This course is for enrichment only and no grade or credit will be assigned.

 Cost: $1500